Can you verify Kerne USD (kUSD) reserves yourself?

 Other synthetic delta-neutral tokens

-Or browse every stablecoin we cover, each with its own live read and verdict, or paste any address into the free tool.
+Also: the reserve transparency scorecard, the Stablecoin Reserve Recomputation Report, every stablecoin we cover, or paste any address into the free tool.